Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Problem formulation

 where $\mathrm{y} \in \mathbb{R}^m$ is a noisy measurement vector, $\mathrm{x} \in \mathbb{R}^n$ is the desired signal/image expressed in vector form, $\eta\in \mathbb{R}^m$ is a noise vector, and $\textbf{A} \in \mathbb{R}^{m\times n} $ is a measurement matrix, which we here assume to be known.
-For the ill-posed inverse problems that we are interested in, maximum-likelihood estimation, i.e., $\mathrm{argmax}_x p(\mathrm{y}|\mathrm{x})$, is insufficient, yielding solutions that adhere to the measurement model but are visually implausible.
-By imposing statistical priors, meaningful solutions (i.e. those that fit expected behavior and prior knowledge) can be obtained through maximum a posteriori (MAP) inference:
+Note that this can easily be generalized to scenarios where $\textbf{A}$ becomes learnable in the unfolded structure.
+For the ill-posed inverse problems that we are interested in, maximum-likelihood estimation, i.e., $\mathrm{argmax}_\mathrm{x} p(\mathrm{y}|\mathrm{x})$, is insufficient, yielding solutions that adhere to the measurement model but are visually implausible.
+By imposing statistical priors, meaningful solutions (i.e., those that fit expected behavior and prior knowledge) can be obtained through maximum a posteriori (MAP) inference: